Pizayn/RealTimeChatConnector/README.md

 # Project Name

-This is a .NET 5.0 console application designed to [Briefly describe the function of the application or its purpose].
+This is a .NET 5.0 console application designed to real time connection.

+LocalChatClient: Local Windows application with one input and one output field.
+LocalChatServer: Web application (hosted on a local webserver) with one input and one output field.

 ## Getting Started